 ⚠️ This content has been written a long time ago.
 As such, it might not reflect my current thoughts anymore.
 I keep this page online because it might still contain valid information.

-This is a serial module with a built-in TCP/IP stack, so you can use it standalone but you will be likely limited.
-You need a FTDI to connect this module to your computer, and start communicating with it.
+We can get started with just a computer, though.
+A FTDI is needed to connect the module to it.
 FTDI is a common name for USB-to-TTL (or serial) converter, FTDI being the company making and selling these products.

 Wiring

-I got a ESP-01 version of this module, which has 8 pins: VCC
+As mentioned previously, I have a ESP-01, which has 8 pins: VCC

 , GND